jackdbd/content-security-policy/README.md

 ## Usage

+Write something like this in your build script:

 ```js
 import path from 'node:path'
 // pick the format you prefer: object, header (single string), directives (N strings)